-Understand your existing processes
+Understand your existing accounts payable processes.

-Remember, the objective is to increase the efficiency of this process so investing in a workflow technology to “just do the same thing you’ve been doing for years” may not be the best investment in this technology.
+Remember, the objective is to increase the efficiency of this process.
+So investing in a workflow technology to “just do the same thing you’ve been doing for years” may not be the best investment in this technology.

-A good workflow partner will help you through this process evaluation and should be asking you “why” you perform certain tasks.
+A good AP workflow partner will help you through this process evaluation and should be asking you “why” you perform certain tasks.

-When a tight integration is required, it is important to either partner with a workflow company that truly understands your applications (both technically and from a business standpoint) or have that skill set in-house.
+When a tight integration is required, it is important to either partner with a workflow company that truly understands your applications (both technically and from a business standpoint) or has that skill set in-house.

 When you engage a vendor, they will work with your technical team and consultants to help you understand the level of integration that is necessary.

-Engaging a vendor
+Engaging a vendor.

 The discovery is where your team and the vendor covers every detail of each process and integration.